-The engine has built-in diagnostics in order to ensure that the engine systems are functioning correctly.
+The engine has built-in diagnostics to ensure that the engine systems are functioning correctly.
 The operator will be alerted to the condition by a "Stop or Warning" lamp.
 Under certain conditions, the engine horsepower and the vehicle speed may be limited.
 The electronic service tool may be used to display the diagnostic codes.

-There are three types of diagnostic codes: active, logged and event.
+There are four types of diagnostic codes: Active Diagnostic Code, Logged Diagnostic Code, Active Event Code and logged Event Code.